 Table=GenerationConfig(

-llm="Summarize the key trends in this table"
+llm="Summarize the key trends in this table including any context from legends or surrounding text",

 ),